Our Foundation

 • We believe sharing data and evidence across the state, with multiple audiences and collaborative partners, is vital to solutions, actions, and positive change.

-• We believe our policy work must translate into a language and messaging that informs the Latino community’s understanding of how public policymaking affects their bienestar.
+• We believe our policy work must translate into a language and messaging that informs the Latino community’s understanding of how policymaking affects their bienestar.

-• We adopt history and culture’s critical role in individual and community bienestar because public policies and programs can be harmful to Latino values, beliefs, and concerns and undermine their common good and prosperity.
+• We adopt history and culture’s critical role in individual and community bienestar because policies and programs can be harmful to Latino values, beliefs, and concerns and undermine their common good and prosperity.

 • The Center will seek and appreciate funding support for its activities so long as it is consistent with our vision and mission and maintains its independence.